raspberrypilearning/infrared-bird-box/README.md

 **NOTE:** This step is going to take about **two hours** since you have to [compile](http://en.wikipedia.org/wiki/Compiler "Compiler - Wikipedia, the free encyclopedia") the program from its source code.
 The Raspbian FFmpeg package that can be installed using `apt-get` doesn't have the required `h264` video encoder support.
 You can just set the process going and do something else during this time though, you'll only need to do it once too.

 The part that takes two hours is the `make` command at the end of the list below.
 The `./configure` part takes a while too, just be patient.
-Enter the following commands to download and compile FFmpeg:
+Enter the following commands to download, compile and install FFmpeg:

 ```
 cd /usr/src